quikkly/ios-sdk/README.md

 let action = WebsiteAction(withUrl: URL(string: "https://quikkly.io"))
 ```

 Then it can be passed as a parameter of the initializer.
-The skin can be nil as it will then use the default skin provided by the Quikkly platform.
+The skin can be nil as it will then use the default skin provided by the Quikkly platform, or you can instantiate a Skin object.
+Please see [here](http://docs.quikkly.io/ios/0.1.0/Classes/Scannable/Skin.html) for more details

 ```
 Scannable(withAction: action, skin: nil) { (success, scannable) in